Helooeverybody/Steam-Game-Pipline/README.md

 This project implements a distributed pipeline for scraping, processing, and analyzing game data from Steam and SteamDB.
 The project use Kubernetes (specifically k3s) running on a cluster of 3 to 5 laptops connected via a virtual private network.

+Note: the new data is located at [data][https://www.mediafire.com/file/l6xvh74100enjhz/data_mining.rar/file]

 ## Architecture

 The architecture use Airflow acts as the central orchestrator, scheduling tasks that leverage Kafka for data streaming, Spark for distributed processing, and HDFS and MongoDB for storage.